-First of all, let’s clarify that the main purpose of the culet is to prevent damage to the point and to protect the stone.
+First of all, let’s clarify that the main purpose of the culet is to prevent damage to the point and protect the stone.
 Although diamond is the hardest known mineral (10 on the Mohs scale), the pointed end is at risk of cracking or breaking if accidentally hit.

 The culet plays a significant role in a diamond’s light performance and appearance.
 Large culets are visible through the table as dark circles and allow light to escape through the bottom of a diamond.
 This negatively affects a stone’s sparkle and brilliance.

 If you prefer to have a diamond with a faceted culet, it is better to go with Very Small or Small grades as these fall within the “Excellent” range.
 In case the culet is any larger, it will affect the stone appearance.
-This is especially true for bigger stones, large culets in them will look like a dark circle.
+This is especially true for bigger stones, as large culets will look like a dark circle.